schollz/pluck/README.md

 ## Current benchmark

 The [state of the art for xpath is `lxml`, based on libxml2](http://lxml.de/performance.html).
-Here is a comparision for plucking the same data from the same file, run on Windows i7-3770 CPU @ 3.40GHz.
+Here is a comparison for plucking the same data from the same file, run on Windows i7-3770 CPU @ 3.40GHz.

 | Language  | Time (ms) |
 | ------------- | ------------- |